Wildlander-mod/wildlander-mod.github.io/_11Deep-Dives/Spell-Research.md

 ## Crafting spell tomes and scrolls

 Crafting tomes and scrolls is a relatively easy way to make some gold, and gain some magic XP in the process.
 All you need is writing supplies and at least one learned spell.
-In Ult Sky 3.4, a level-1 Orc with only 60 base magicka is able to craft Novice and Apprentice spell tomes, as well as Adept level scrolls (see table below).
-Some useful scrolls to consider crafting are Animate Lockpick scroll (unlocks Expert level locks), or powerful Conjuration and Restoration scrolls.
+A level-1 Orc with only 60 base magicka is able to craft Novice and Apprentice spell tomes, as well as Adept level scrolls (see table below).
+Some useful scrolls to consider crafting are Knock III scroll (unlocks Expert level locks), or powerful Conjuration and Restoration scrolls.
 These scrolls can be useful to non-mage characters who can't cast the spells.

 The magicka requirements for crafting tomes and scrolls are listed in the table below.
 To craft a tome or a scroll, simply equip the spell, activate the research journal, and select “Craft Tome / Scroll”.